 Decline in Dopamine Producing Neurons

-The onset of molecular and cellular neuropathology of Parkinson’s likely occurs decades before the earliest symptoms appear.
+The onset of the molecular and cellular neuropathology of Parkinson’s likely occurs decades before the earliest symptoms appear.
 Symptoms are related to the slow decline of dopamine, a neurotransmitter.
+Dopamine is critical for controlling the start and stop of voluntary and involuntary movements.
 By the time symptoms appear, damage likely has progressed over an estimated 5 to 15 year period with an estimated loss of 60%-80% of the dopamine-producing neurons.

 Current therapies treat these symptoms by replacing or boosting existing dopamine; however, these therapies have limited therapeutic benefit in the long run.
 Research indicates that L-dopa therapy of PD patients may induce oxidative stress, increase the levels of inflammation, and lead to cell death — apoptosis.
 Also, only parts of the brain need more dopamine but other parts do not.
 So when the parts of the brain that regulate emotional states and motivation have elevated domine levels, the patient may experience heightened emotional states and compulsive behaviors.